lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Missing idempotency — ensure MERGE or dedupe for at-least-once streaming.
 - Ignoring partition strategy — causes skew and slow queries.

-If you want, I can provide a full end-to-end notebook example in Python/Scala/SQL (ingest -> transform -> upsert -> optimize) tailored to a specific source (Kafka, S3, JDBC) and target schema.

 ## How do you use TPC-DI (Transaction Processing Performance Council Data Integration) benchmarks to evaluate the performance and scalability of a Databricks data warehouse?
 What TPC-DI measures and why it’s useful